 - NutNet site at Spring Creek Prairie provides a unique opportunity to compare the response of a section of remnant tallgrass prairie and restored tallgrass prairie to changes nutrient availability.

 - Allows Doane University to play a key role in understanding how to restore diverse native tallgrass prairie to Nebraska while also bringing more public awareness to the issue of nutrient deposition.

 - Allows Doane students to examine questions relating to carbon sequestration

 - Used during Fall 2012 in BIO342 (Ecology).
-Participation in the NutNet program will allow Doane College students to conduct cutting-edge research on this critical environmental issue by having access to data from not only the Spring Creek site, but from the entire global network.
+Participation in the NutNet program will allow Doane University students to conduct cutting-edge research on this critical environmental issue by having access to data from not only the Spring Creek site, but from the entire global network.

 - Provides potential opportunities for Doane students to visit other NutNet sites and conduct their own cross-site studies

 - NutNet sites strengthen ties with the Spring Creek Prairie Audubon Center

 1) Was there anything interesting or surprising that you learned about prairies through sampling in NutNet?